Privacy notice

 - Newsletter subscription: Brevo keeps your address until you unsubscribe through the link in any newsletter email.
 We keep our local mirror row (status, confirmation timestamp, unsubscribe timestamp) for the same period; once you unsubscribe in Brevo, our local row also flips to

-unsubscribed. - Vote rows: kept for the lifetime of the article so that aggregate counts remain accurate.
+unsubscribed.
+We retain unsubscribed addresses on a suppression list for three years to prevent accidentally re-adding you.
+After that we delete the row, and if you sign up again you will receive a fresh confirmation email. - Vote rows: kept for the lifetime of the article so that aggregate counts remain accurate.
 Clearing your fingerprint cookie unlinks future activity.

 - Network and server logs (Cloudflare, hosting): up to 18 months, then automatically rotated out.